lospoy/lospoy/README.md

 <br>
 I have over a decade of experience in tech, including in the US, the UK, Japan, and Spain.
 Starting as a business and e-commerce analyst, I saw firsthand how technical solutions could transform businesses.
 More personally, I respected the creativity and expertise of my engineering peers in creating efficient, impactful solutions.
 <br><br>
 At the age of 30, I transitioned into software development.
-Since then, I've created custom CRMs, websites/webapps, APIs, and other tools for several businesses.
+Since then, I've created fullstack web applications, custom CRMs, websites, APIs, and other tools for several businesses.
 I'm always on the lookout for interesting challenges and opportunities to develop.
 <br><br>
 <h3 align="center">Things I code with</h3>
 <p align="center">